amakurin/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of fixed range color threshoding, with adaptive thresholding of value and saturation channels of image in HSV color space.
+I used a combination of fixed range color threshoding, with adaptive thresholding of 'value' and 'saturation' channels of image in HSV color space.

-Core idea of my adaptive thresholding routine, is analysis of trapezoidal region of interest (ROI) which is mainly contains pixels corresponding to road surface.
+Core idea of my adaptive thresholding routine, is an analysis of trapezoidal region of interest (ROI) which is mainly contains pixels corresponding to road surface.
-Most of these pixels with lower intensity are corresponding to pavement, and few of them corresponding to marking and usually have higher intensity.
+Most of these pixels with lower intensity corresponds to pavement, and few of them, that corresponds to markings, usually have higher intensity.
 I build histogram of intencity of this ROI, and find first valley after maximum peak.
 This can be done in many ways, i implemented two and chose one of them that performed better for project video.
 The code of intencity thresholding is contained in file main.py, lines 12 to 66.

-Applying this routine to V and S channel of HSV converted image i got two masks.
+Applying this routine to V and S channel of HSV converted image, i got two masks.
 I got another two for white and yellow colors: for white color i used RGB range [180,180,180]-[255,255,255], for yellow color i used range 15-25 on hue channel.
 Then i took conjunction of V mask with white mask, and S mask with yellow mask, and disjunction of results.
 I didn't use gradient thresholding because it gave no additional information on project video, but additional noise.